microsoft/win32-app-isolation/docs/profiler/Stop-Profiling.md

 ## DESCRIPTION

 The Stop-Profiling cmdlet is used to stop access attempt profiling for a specified application package.
-The cmdlet stops an active trace logging session started via [Start-Profiling](Start-Profiling.md), collects the resulting Event Trace Log (ETL) file and takes away access attempt trace logging instrumentation from all currently instrumented packages.
+The cmdlet stops an active trace logging session started via [Start-Profiling](Start-Profiling.md), collects the resulting Event Trace Log (ETL) file and takes away access attempt trace logging instrumentation from all currently instrumented packages. **Note** that Stop-Profiling requires administrator privileges and that Developer Mode be enabled.

 ## EXAMPLES